 When do I clap?

+This is a sticky question, and one that has been discussed and debated here.
 Tradition says to wait until the entire piece is over before clapping.
-The pieces we will be playing on Thursday and Friday all have several movements within a single piece.
 To clap in the “right” place you can either count movements or do what I do and wait for someone else to start clapping before joining in.
-Even if you clap in the “wrong” place, applause is a show of appreciation and we like to hear it.
+Another way to tell it it's time to clap is to watch the orchestra and conductor.
+If we still have our instruments up and the conductor hasn't turned around, it usually means we're only pausing between movements and the piece isn't finished.
+Don't stress too much about this.
+Even if you accidentally clap in the “wrong” place, applause is a show of appreciation and we like to hear it.

 Can I take pictures of the orchestra / theater?